 And it’s not just direct brand data that is making its mark.
 Data and insights are coming from numerous directions.
 Mark says, “Data is having a huge impact on how brands do business.
 Information is available in the marketplace from a lot of different places.
 You can get data from aggregators, from your retail environment directly and from insights that companies are gathering themselves through interactions.
 So, clients can leverage all that data in retail to make signage more effective and directed toward the customer in front of a display.”

 Digital signage is part of a host of channels of communication brands should be leveraging.
 Haig says, “Data that’s coming from digital signage has been around for a while, but what we’re seeing now is a real coordination of data, feedback and messaging under a larger umbrella.
 In a workshop by High Street, they noted that content management systems (CMS) are integrating in three areas: emotional, physical, and social.
 This is a focus on what a customer gets out of their mobile apps or perhaps being online, allowing the customer to have more control when they’re in a physical space.
 It allows for personalization when the customer curates information they want in the physical space and start playing off of the social aspects of sharing or peer validation.”

 From the messaging standpoint, all of these data points help brands design appropriate messaging for curated, customized experiences.
 Mark says, “What I find really exciting is all the ways we can help our clients leverage data – from a retail environment, customer behavior and market insights – and tie them together.
 Through a management platform like our own AMP, clients get feedback on how their retail space is performing on certain goals.
 This helps our clients make decisions not only in the digital component of their network but also in designing all other aspects of their customer experience.”

-For more information about incorporating digital signage into an experience design strategy, contact Adrenaline at firstname.lastname@example.org.
+For more information about incorporating digital signage into an experience design strategy and best practices for banking digital signage, contact Adrenaline at firstname.lastname@example.org.